Your Go-To Walkthrough Site for All Games and Apps - Game8

 Impressive Facial Expressions and Animations

-One major upgrade the series has finally cultivated are more complex facial expressions and animations that serve to further immerse and deliver a wide range of emotions and tones.
+A major graphical upgrade the series has finally cultivated are more complex facial expressions and animations that serve to further immerse and deliver a wide range of emotions and tones.
 In the first game, there were plenty of times where Max would have her face as she voices desperation and grief, or a serious situation would be taking place and various characters will have their default emotionless faces staring blankly.
-Deck Nine, iterating over their technology from Before the Storm, True Colors, and now Double Exposure, they were able to reach a facial fidelity that can showcase more emotions, and it’s very palpable from how animated and whacky Safi is from the small time we spend with her in the first chapter.
+Deck Nine, iterating over their technology from Before the Storm, True Colors, and now Double Exposure, were able to reach a facial fidelity that can showcase more emotions, and it’s very palpable from how animated and whacky Safi is.
 She seems to use every single muscle in her face to make dozens of faces, bringing the character to life alongside her voice excellent performance.
+Max is also ever-more expressive, with specific nuances displaying her distaste, unsureness, and general quirkiness in everyday actions such as watering plants, petting cats, or taking photos.

 Image